GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/service-account/README.md

 # SYNOPSIS

-  Config Connector compatible YAML files to create a service account in your desired project, and grant a specifi member a role (default to iam.serviceAccountKeyAdmin) to access the service account that just created.
+  Config Connector compatible YAML files to create a service account in your desired project, and grant a specific member a role (default to iam.serviceAccountKeyAdmin) for accessing the service account that just created.

 # CONSUMPTION